-The CLC’s community development unit conducted consultations and planning sessions with the community between March 2013 and December 2015 to develop governance arrangements, such as a community development working group, and determine what community benefit programs and projects the community would like to allocate their funds to.
-The community chose a working group to prioritise and plan community benefit projects and at a community meeting in March 2014 it decided to delegate the power to the working group to authorise expenditure on completed project plans.
+The CLC’s community development unit conducted consultations and planning sessions with the community between 2013 and 2015 to develop governance arrangements, including a community development working group, and determine what community benefit programs and projects residents would like to allocate their funds to.
+The community chose a working group to prioritise and plan community benefit projects and in March 2014 it delegated power to the working group to authorise expenditure on completed project plans.

-After establishing these governance arrangements Papunya decided to allocate its initial five year lease money and a small amount of its section 19 lease money income to undertake community benefit projects with the support of the community development unit.
-From 2012 to 2016 the community allocated $817,450 to 12 community benefit projects.
-Projects included upgrades to community sporting facilities, improvements to the community store and community transport for health and cultural activities.
-The community development unit also consulted with residents and traditional owners about compensation income known as the Surprise Well oil affected areas money in 2015 and 2016.
-The community allocated less than $100,000 of this income to a Papunya-based Aboriginal corporation.
+After establishing these governance arrangements, Papunya decided to allocate its initial five year lease money and a small amount of its section 19 lease money income to undertake community benefit projects with the support of the community development unit.
+From 2012 to 2016 the community allocated $817,450 to 12 community benefit projects which included upgrades to community sporting facilities, improvements to the community store and community transport for health and cultural activities.
+The community development unit also consulted with residents about compensation income known as the Surprise Well oil affected areas money in 2015 and 2016.

-Community members acknowledge that they have found project governance challenging.
-The working group has managed competing interests by funding smaller, less sustainable initiatives with some low-capacity project partners and found it difficult to implement more significant community benefit projects.
+Community members have acknowledged that project governance can be challenging due to competing community interests.
+The working group initially managed this by funding smaller, less sustainable initiatives, but found it difficult to implement more significant community benefit projects.
 Between 2016 and 2019 traditional owners decided to distribute most of their lease money to individuals rather than allocate it to projects.

 Matched funds trial

-At a community meeting in October 2020, however, they changed tack.
-Traditional owners decided to allocate 80 per cent of their community lease income (around $80,000 per year) for the next three years to community benefit projects and to distribute only the remaining 20 per cent to individuals.
-The reason for this reversal was a matched funds trial that sees the income the community allocates to community projects matched dollar-for-dollar by the National Indigenous Australians Agency, thus doubling Papunya’s yearly income for community development projects for three years.
+At a community meeting in October 2020, however, traditional owners decided to allocate 80 per cent of their community lease income (around $80,000 per year) for the next three years to community benefit projects and to distribute only the remaining 20 per cent to individuals.
+A significant reason for this reversal was a matched funds trial that sees the income the community allocates to community projects matched dollar-for-dollar by the National Indigenous Australians Agency, thus effectively doubling Papunya’s yearly income for community development projects for three years.

-Community members confirmed that the trial was the incentive they needed to allocate most of their lease income to community development projects.
+Community members confirmed that the trial was the incentive they needed to allocate the majority of their lease income to community development projects.

 “Now there is not just one person speaking.
 It’s a collective.
 There are a lot more people thinking ‘that will be a good idea’ or ‘that won’t be a good idea’.
 You get more discussions,” she said.